 Concentrate Pads - The 4 Things To Know

 A lot of vaporizers on the market right now , including the Firefly 2, the Mighty, the Crafty and the Plenty, are concentrate compatible.
 This means, apart from your dry herbs, your handheld vape can also vape concentrates just as well so you won't need a separate Dab Pen to enjoy concentrates.
 However, compared to dry herbs, oils and waxes are a lot messier.
 It sometimes takes some special equipment to get the job done as cleanly as possible.
 This is where Concentrate Pads come into things and allow your vape to vaporize your waxes with ease.

 Concentrate pads need to be made from something strong, but also something that can breathe with the airflow of a vaping session.
 Something heat resistant, but also something that won’t taint the vapor.
 For these reasons, a mesh of stainless steel wires, woven into a disk, are often chosen.
-These pads almost always are circular in shape in order to just slip down into some bowls and the wire mesh allows for their to be a lot of room in between the fibres.
+These pads almost always are circular in shape in order to just slip down into some bowls and the wire mesh allows for their to be a lot of room in between the fibers.
 This allows for airflow to remain strong enough to deliver a good session, which is especially important on a convection vaporizer.
 Another strong reason why steel mesh is usually used is that steel isn’t porous, which means it doesn’t absorb any of the wax as soon as it touches it.
 If the wax seeped into the steel you’d have so many problems like ruining your pads almost the second you used them.
 There’d also be the fact that the wax wouldn’t vaporize fully and you’d end up with a much bigger mess then you really should have.

 How To Use